Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Research depth

 Does the tool actually research each prospect, or does it just merge first name and company into a template?
 Tools that pull data from LinkedIn profiles, company websites, job postings, news, and funding announcements generate messages that feel individually written.
-Tools that only use database fields (title, industry, company size) produce messages that feel mass-produced.
+Tools that only use database fields produce messages that feel mass-produced.

 Multi-channel capability